motiejus/wm/README.md

 ```

 `mj-msc.tex` results in `mj-msc-full.pdf`, which will be at some point
-published.
-It needs quite a few dependencies, including a functioning Docker
+published to this repo.
+It needs quite a few dependencies, including a
-environment, postgresql client, geopandas, pygments, osm2pgsql, poppler, and a
+functioning Docker environment, postgresql client, geopandas, pygments,
-"quite extensive" LaTeX installation.
-This was tested on Debian 11.
+osm2pgsql, poppler, and a "quite extensive" LaTeX installation.
+Tested on
+Debian 11.

 Contributing
 ------------

-Please reach out to me before contributing.
-As of writing, this is not ready to
-accept broader contributions, TODO:

-- [x] Elimination operator.
-- [x] Exaggeration operator.
-- [ ] Combination operator.
-- [ ] CI (unlikely to happen).
-- [x] Known bug in `wm_self_crossing`: the program crashes with a river in
-  Lithuania.
+This repository is frozen and will not accept contributions.
+Please fork it.
+If fork has improved the algorithm substantially, feel free to ping me, I will
+link to it in this README.

 License
 -------

-GPL 2.0 or later, same as PostGIS.
+GPLv2 or later.